PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ## NOTE:

 This Widget is a graphical GUI element only.
 It produces no sound on it's own and is meant to be attached to a MIDI play back engine.
-See my other Repo's for playback engine's for Apple devices.
+See my other Repos for playback engines for Apple devices.
 This is a work in progress at the moment.

 ## Video Demo Here:
 https://www.youtube.com/watch?v=xg7rBg8p2zQ&feature=youtu.be